jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

     (b) any document relating to the bankrupt's property, conduct, or dealings.

 ### 151 Seizure of bankrupt's property
-(1) If authorised by a warrant issued by the Court, the Assignee or any other person, together with any assistants that may be necessary,—
+(1) If authorised by a warrant issued by the court, the Assignee or any other person, together with any assistants that may be necessary,—
   (a) may seize any part of the bankrupt's property in the custody or possession of the bankrupt or of any other person; and (b) with a view to seizing the bankrupt's property, may—
     (i) break open any building or room of the bankrupt where the bankrupt is believed to be; and